 Neither Party will be liable for any failure or delay in performing its obligations under the Agreement (except for any obligations to make payments), to the extent caused by natural disaster, act of war or terrorism, governmental action, flood, fire, earthquake, explosion, riot or other civil unrest, epidemic or widespread illness, strikes, labor stoppages or slowdowns, electrical, telecommunications, or other utility failures, denial of service attacks or other circumstances beyond the Party’s reasonable control.
 A Party seeking relief from performance under this Section must (i) provide notice of such circumstances to the other Party as soon as practicable, (ii) use commercially reasonable efforts to avoid or mitigate such circumstances, and (iii) resume performance as soon as practicable upon the cessation of the circumstances.
 If the failure or delay continues for more than 30 days, either Party may, in its discretion, terminate the affected Service.
 Such termination will not result in any liability by either Party, except that, if Subscriber terminates the affected Service for SDI’s failure, SDI shall refund Subscriber a pro rata amount of any prepaid Fees applicable to the unused portion of the Subscription Term of the terminated Service (excluding any Professional Services fees or other one-time fees).
 If Subscriber was unable to use the Service as a result of the force majeure event, the unused portion of the Subscription Term will be measured from the last date on which Subscriber was able to use the Service.

 Failure to enforce any provision of the Agreement will not constitute a waiver.
 No waiver by any Party of any of the provisions hereof will be effective unless explicitly set forth in writing and signed by the waiving Party.
+No such waiver will constitute a waiver of any other provision or of the same provision on another occasion.

 If any provision of the Agreement is found unenforceable, it and any related provisions will be interpreted to best accomplish the unenforceable provision’s essential purpose.
 Upon any determination that any term or other provision is invalid, illegal, or unenforceable, the Parties shall negotiate in good faith to modify the Agreement so as to effect their original intent as closely as possible in a mutually acceptable manner in order that the transactions contemplated hereby be consummated as originally contemplated to the greatest extent possible.
 All other provisions of the Agreement will remain in full force and effect.